 \section{Introduction}

 Open bounded sets in Euclidean space provide an important and well studied instance of spectral geometry.
 Recently, discrete analogues of such sets have become a focus of attention \cite{GHKLW,KLWS,KLSS}.
-In fact, \cite{GHKLW} proposes the concept of canonically compactifiable graphs as graphs with strong intrinsic compactness properties.
+In particular, \cite{GHKLW} proposes the concept of canonically compactifiable graphs as graphs with strong intrinsic compactness properties.
 By definition, a graph is called canonically compactifiable if all functions of finite energy are bounded.
 For such graphs, there is a natural compactification, namely, the Royden compactification.
 Clearly, in order to study the geometry of such graphs, it is desirable to understand metric compactness features of such graphs.
-Note that every canonically compactifiable graph is also uniformly transient in the sense of \cite{KLWS}.

 As shown in \cite{GHKLW}, total boundedness with respect to common metrics such as the resistance metric or a standard length metric implies that the underlying graph is canonically compactifiable but the converse is not true.
 So, \cite{GHKLW} leaves open the question of a metric compactness characterization of such graphs.
 Still, a candidate for such a characterization is proposed there.
 More specifically, it is shown that total boundedness with respect to all finite measure intrinsic metrics implies that the graph is canonically compactifiable and the converse is shown to hold for locally finite trees.
 The converse for general graphs, however, remained open and is posed as a problem in \cite{GHKLW}.
 The first main result of this note (Theorem \ref{main}) solves this problem.
-In particular, by combining the main result with the mentioned result of \cite{GHKLW} we obtain that a graph is canonically compactifiable if and only if it is totally bounded with respect to all metrics that are intrinsic with respect to a finite measure (Corollary \ref{coro-main}).
+Combining this main result with the mentioned result of \cite{GHKLW}, we obtain that a graph is canonically compactifiable if and only if it is totally bounded with respect to all metrics that are intrinsic with respect to a finite measure (Corollary \ref{coro-main}).
 This characterization turns out to extend without modification to general (non-connected) graphs.

 To put this result in perspective, we briefly discuss the relevance of intrinsic metrics next.
 Intrinsic metrics for strongly local Dirichlet forms were introduced in \cite{Sturm} and have subsequently played a fundamental role as they allow for a study of intrinsic spectral geometry of such forms.
 For general regular Dirichlet forms a concept was only proposed recently in \cite{FLW} (see \cite{Fol1,Fol2,GHM,Uem} for independent related studies on graphs).
 A special feature of the case of general Dirichlet forms is well worth pointing out: While in the strongly local case there is a maximal intrinsic metric there are, in general, several incomparable intrinsic metrics on graphs \cite{FLW}.
 Hence, in general, one cannot expect that it will be sufficient to consider only one intrinsic metric for graphs.
 Recent years have witnessed rather successful applications of intrinsic metrics in order to understand spectral geometry of graphs, see the mentioned works as well as e.g. \cite{BHK,BKW,HKW}.
 Given this, it is very natural to look for a characterization of the intrinsic compactness property of canonical compactifiability in terms of intrinsic metrics.
 Theorem \ref{main} provides such a characterization.